reynirf/tui.editor/plugins/chart/README.md

 ## 🗂 Usage CDN

-To use the plugin, the CDN files(CSS, Script) of `@toast-ui/editor` must be included.
+To use the plugin, the CDN files(CSS, Script) of `glaze-text-editor` must be included.

 ### Include Files